mdolab/MACH-Aero/machAeroTutorials/overset_theory.rst

 Method for Aerodynamic Shape Optimization
 <https://www.researchgate.net/publication/313459613_An_Efficient_Parallel_Overset_Method_for_Aerodynamic_Shape_Optimization>`_\.

-.. note:: As the solver has to interpolate in the overlapping region, the calculated solution will locally not be
+.. note:: As the solver has to interpolate in the overlapping region, the numerical solution will locally not be
           as accurate.
-This means it should not happen in critical regions, like the wing tip.
+It is recommended to avoid such overlapping near critical regions of the flowfield, like the wing tip.

 Implicit Hole Cutting (IHC)
 ===========================